GovPay

 GovPay is a digital payment platform launched by the Government of Sri Lanka to streamline and modernise payment processes for government services.
 Officially introduced on 7 February 2025, under the patronage of President Anura Kumara Dissanayake, GovPay represents a significant step toward the digitalization of public services in Sri Lanka.
-The initiative, spearheaded by the Information and Communication Technology Agency (ICTA) in collaboration with LankaPay, the Ministry of Digital Economy, and the Central Bank of Sri Lanka, aims to enhance efficiency, transparency, and accessibility in citizen-government financial interactions.
+This is a joint initiative of the Ministry of Digital Economy, Information and Communication Technology Agency (ICTA), LankaPay and the Central Bank of Sri Lanka, aims to enhance efficiency, transparency, and accessibility in citizen-government financial interactions.
 The platform serves as a centralised "Citizen's One Stop Shop" for online payments, catering to individuals and businesses.

 Background

 Sri Lanka's transition to digital public infrastructure has been driven by the need to address inefficiencies in traditional cash-based transactions and handwritten receipt systems prevalent in government institutions.
 The 2023 budget proposal mandated the shift of all government payments and collections to electronic platforms, aligning with global trends toward digital governance.
 GovPay was developed to reduce fraud, improve revenue collection, and provide a secure and efficient payment channel.
 The platform integrates with fintech applications and online banking systems, enabling seamless transactions for citizens.

 The initiative reflects Sri Lanka's broader digital transformation strategy, which includes projects like eBMD and the expansion of the President's Fund, launched concurrently with GovPay.
 The Ministry of Digital Economy has emphasised that cash-based transactions cost approximately 1.5% of the country's annual Gross Domestic Product (GDP), underscoring the economic rationale for digital payment adoption.